-Beautiful healthy smiles that are bright white and straight can make a big impact on your life.
+Healthy smiles that are bright white and straight can make a big impact on your life.
 People who have a great smile demonstrate higher level of self-esteem and confidence.
 The importance of straight teeth is not only for the cosmetic reasons.
-Having straight teeth can improve one’s overall well-being.

 Why Straighten Your Teeth?
 Here are 6 Reasons…

 Having straight teeth comes with an improved bite.
 Poor alignment of crowded crooked teeth can contribute to grinding clenching causing excessive wear of your teeth, possible chipping, headaches and jaw joint problems and even problems breathing.
 Crooked teeth can possibly lead to a crooked jaw from ‘the uneven distribution of force’ while chewing.

 Healthier teeth and gums

 Straight teeth are easier to brush and floss than crooked and overlapping teeth, which are more likely to trap food particles.
 Trapped food leads to bacteria growth and inflammation of the gums.
 Therefore you are less likely to develop periodontal (gum) disease and cavities.
 Straight teeth and healthy gums mean you can chew anything you want and could potentially help you live longer.
 There are well known studies that prove that people who floss daily will live an extra 7 years longer.